 Asphalt paving shall be carried out in accordance with OPSS MUNI 310.
 Granular placement shall conform to Section 02701 – Aggregates – General and Section 02720 - Untreated Granular Subbase, Base, Surface and Shoulder.

-The [temporary] asphalt sidewalk shall be connected to the drop curb at the intersections, be accessible by wheelchairs and be constructed as follows:
+The asphalt sidewalk shall be connected to the drop curb at the intersections, be accessible by wheelchairs and be constructed as follows:

 Granular base under sidewalk and transit pads shall be a minimum of 150 mm – Granular ‘A’ material or as otherwise specified on the Contract Drawings.